postmanlabs/labs-docs/src/pages/docs/sending-requests/supported-api-frameworks/websocket.md

 1. If you are creating a new collection, enter a name and select **Create**.
 1. Select **Save**.

-You can see your collection and saved request under the **Collections** tab of the left sidebar on the left:
+You can see your collection and saved request in **Collections** in the sidebar:

 <img alt="Collection sidebar" src="https://assets.postman.com/postman-docs/websocket-collection-v2.jpg" width="400px"/>